 “They don’t go much beyond the sex scenes in most paperback romance novels.”

 Father Murphy offered a suggestion.
-“Betty, if you’re concerned that those scenes in this novel would be too strong for you, I can email a list of the chapters that are specific to this topic.”
+“Betty, if you’re concerned that those scenes in this novel would be too strong for you, I can email a list of the chapters that are specific to this topic and bypass the steamier topics.”

 “I don’t think that I’m that sensitive and I could probably skip past the steamy parts, but if the novel is long perhaps having a list of the pertinent chapters would be helpful.
 Thank you, Father Murphy.”